CTPSSTAFF/bp-prototype-ol/README.md

 * The client-side code would use JavaScript libraries to streamline the code, such as __jQuery__ to streamlne access to the DOM.
 * CTPS has some in-house expertise with OpenLayers and leaflet.js.
-* Prototyping has revealed some performance issues with the frequent addition and removal of 'marker' objects in leaflet.js, as is the case when bike-ped traffic count locations are queried in the client.
+* Prototyping revealed performance and memory consumption issues with the frequent addition and removal of 'marker' objects in leaflet.js, as happens when multiple queries are run on the underlying data.
+Leaflet.js does not support toggling the visibility of 'marker' objects on-and-off, for example depending upon whether they satisfy the critieria of a query.
+The only means available is to create-and-remove 'marker' objects afresh after each query.
+This operation was observed to cause a dramatic amount of RAM consumption in a browser running the client application.
 * The current bike-ped traffic count locations spatial table is quite small; it contains fewer than 300 features.
 When convereted to GeoJSON format, only about 100 KB is required to store it.
 * The current bike-ped traffic counts table is also quite small; it contains fewwer than 9,000 records.
 When converted to CSV format, only about 1.6 MB is required to store it.

-### The Approach Taken
+### The Approach Taken in the Near-term
 With these points in mind, the decision was taken in early July 2023 to implement an updated bike-ped traffic counts application __for the Federal Fiscal Year ending Septebmer 30, 2023__ using the following approach: